 Thanks to all the teachers and staff of schools, after school programs, and libraries who made August 2018 our biggest month EVER!
 218 visitors brought over 17,250 free books back to their classrooms and students.
 We’re also grateful to the 100+ generous donors—also the most ever in one month!—and our devoted, hard-working volunteers who gave 87 hours to counting, sorting, and serving our visitors.
 Your support helps us build equity of access to high-quality, high-interest books and literacy for all students in every classroom!

 The San Francisco Mayor’s Office of Housing and the SF Unified School District are redeveloping our book site location as teacher housing.
 Project developer MidPen Housing invites you to give feedback on their preliminary designs.

-We’re thrilled for our teachers who will get a chance to live affordably in the city, but now we need to find a new home as early as June 2019.
+We’re thrilled for our teachers who will get a chance to live affordably in the city, but now we need to find a new home after June 2019.
 If you know of any available, affordable office space in San Francisco—even shared space—please contact CBP Board President Risa Schwartz with ideas or leads.
 We’re looking for: